bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

    "PixelCNN [1]", \-, 3.14
    "PixelCNN++ [2]", \-, 2.92

-I trained the PixelCNN to reduce the learning rate on a loss plateau (I needed to start relatively small in the learning rate at 0.002 and then use the gradual learning rate reduction or else it would never go down).
+I trained the PixelCNN to reduce the learning rate on a loss plateau [1]_ .
 Interestingly, I couldn't get the architecture to overfit.
 Somehow the validation loss is incredibly close to the training loss.
 This is in contrast to the PixelCNN++ paper, which states that overfitting is a major